-To ensure that the assets of the sub-fund are managed efficiently, the Investment Company may employ techniques and instruments based on securities and money market instruments for hedging and portfolio management purposes, to generate additional returns and as part of the investment strategy, provided such techniques and instruments do not deviate from the provisions of Art.
+To ensure that the assets of the sub-fund are managed efficiently, the Investment Company may employ techniques and instruments for hedging and portfolio management purposes, to generate additional returns and as part of the investment strategy, provided such techniques and instruments do not deviate from the provisions of Art.
 41.

-On no account may the sub-funds deviate from their investment objectives as a result of the use of derivatives or other investment techniques or instruments.
+Under no circumstances may sub-funds deviate from their investment objectives as a result of the use of derivatives or other investment techniques or instruments.

-1. Risk management
+Risk management